 In order for this setup to work, hierarchy, processes and structure are needed.
 In other words, Project Governance.
 The sponsor shall perform his role in orienting and supporting the project manager who, in his turn, is responsible for managing resources and people to deliver results according to the best practices.
 Depending on the size of the project, team leaders, responsible for technical and implementation aspects on specific work packages, shall manage their own agile development, resulting in a very effective hybrid methodology.

 Fine-tuning depends on organizational processes, culture and structure.
-In my experience, it is possible to combine PRINCE2, PMBOK and Scrum or Kanban easily.
+In my experience, it is possible to combine PRINCE2, PMBOK with Scrum or Kanban easily.
 Once you start working with hybrid methodologies, you are going to boost your project results by picking the right tool and process to best suit your project’s context and characteristics.